Contact homology computations for singular Legendrian knots and the surgery formula in two dimensions: Introduction

 \section{Introduction}

 The Chekanov--Eliashberg dg-algebra is an invariant of Legendrian submanifolds of contact manifolds.
 In recent years, its definition has been extended to singular Legendrian skeleta of Weinstein hypersurfaces.
 This was first done combinatorially by An--Bae in \cite{AB20} for singular Legendrians in $\R^{3}$, and given a geometric-analytic generalization by Asplund--Ekholm in \cite{AE21} to skeleta of Weinstein hypersurfaces in the boundary of a general Weinstein manifold.
-For a singular Legendrian $\Lambda$, which is the skeleton of some Weinstein hypersurface $V$, living in the ideal contact boundary of some Weinstein manifold $W$, we denote this algebra by $CE^{*}( \Lambda;V_{0};W)$, where $V_{0}$ is the subcritical part of $V$.
-Through the surgery formula \cite[Theorem 1.1]{AE21}, this algebra corresponds to the partially wrapped Floer cohomology of the Weinstein sector obtained by stopping the manifold at the hypersurface $V$.
-When $\Lambda$ is smooth, $CE^{*}( \Lambda;V_{0};W )$ is quasi-isomorphic to the Chekanov--Eliashberg algebra with based loop space coefficients \cite[Theorem 1.2]{AE21}.
-In $\R^{3}$, this dg-algebra is also quasi-isomorphic to the more classical Chekanov--Eliashberg algebra with non-central coefficients in $\Z[t,t^{-1}]$.
+For a singular Legendrian $\Lambda$, which is the skeleton of some Weinstein hypersurface $V$, living in the ideal contact boundary of some Weinstein manifold $W$, we denote this algebra by $CE^{*}( \Lambda;V_{0};W)$, where $V_{0} \subset W$ is a subcritical Weinstein subdomain of $V$ that contains all subcritical handles for some choice of handle decomposition of $W$.
+Through the surgery formula \cite[Theorem 1.1]{AE21}, this algebra is quasi-equivalent to the endomorphism algebra of the co-cores of the Weinstein sector obtained by stopping the manifold at the hypersurface $V$.
+When $\Lambda$ is smooth, $CE^{*}( \Lambda;V_{0};W )$ is quasi-isomorphic to the Chekanov--Eliashberg dg-algebra with based loop space coefficients \cite[Theorem 1.2]{AE21}.
+For a connected smooth Legendrian knot in $\R^{3}$, this dg-algebra is also quasi-isomorphic to the more classical Chekanov--Eliashberg dg-algebra with non-central coefficients in $\Z[t,t^{-1}]$.

-In this paper, we describe a way of constructing simpler models of the Chekanov--Eliashberg algebra for singular Legendrians in $\R^{3}$, and obtain many new examples in which the cohomology can be computed.
+In this paper, we describe a way of constructing simpler, finitely generated models of the Chekanov--Eliashberg dg-algebra for singular Legendrians in $\R^{3}$, and apply these results to compute the cohomology of the dg-algebra in a number of examples.
 These include the infinite families of the $\theta$-Legendrian and its generalizations, and the standard $A_{n}$-Legendrians.
 There is also an infinite class of singular Legendrians for which this method produces finite dimensional models.
+These are the first examples of singular Legendrians for which the full cohomology can be computed.

+One important feature of the Chekanov--Eliashberg dg-algebra is that while it is invariant up to quasi-isomorphism of under Legendrian isotopy, the quasi-isomorphism type is not invariant under Weinstein isotopy, i.e. isotopy of $V$ through Weinstein hypersurfaces, under which the skeleton can undergo deformations, see \autoref{ssec:isotopy}.
+Through the surgery formula \cite[Theorem 1.1]{AE21}, this corresponds to different choices of generators for the partially wrapped Fukaya category.
+We give several explicit examples of how invariance fails under Weinstein isotopy, and show among other things that each $A_{n}$-Legendrian is Weinstein isotopic to a Legendrian with Koszul dual cohomology, see \autoref{res:an-isotopy}.